Post

 • Timing Chain Tensioner Failure

-• Solution: Replace timing chain tensioner and related components.
+• Solution: Replace the timing chain tensioner, chain, and potentially other related components.
+Upgrading to the updated tensioner design is recommended.

 Transmission